-If you can find the filter on sale or at a discount, it’s definitely worth it to get started.
+If you can find the filter on sale or at a discount, it’s definitely one of the best backpacking water purifiers.

 Another ceramic element filter, this time from MSR.
-I’ve used this filter before and had mixed results – it’s one of the ones that tends to clog quickly.
+I’ve used this filter before and had mixed results – it’s one of the ones that tend to clog quickly.

-However, if you’re using it correctly and filtering water that’s not too full of sediment then it’s a great filter.
+However, if you’re using it correctly and filtering water that’s not too full of sediment then it’s a great water filtration system.
 This one operates using a lever arm instead of a direct pump handle in a vertical fashion.

 It’s pretty easy to disassemble and clean and, once again, you’ll have to scrub the ceramic filter on occasion to clean off the filtered sediment and debris.